Ozone depleting substances and alternative substances

 Q6.I.
 Is information published, and where, concerning allocation of quotas and formalities of filing applications for licences?
 If not, how is it brought to the attention of possible importers?
 Of governments and export promotion bodies of exporting countries and their trade representatives?
 Is the overall amount published?
 The amount allocated to goods from each country?
 The maximum amount allocated to each importer?
 How to request any exceptions or derogations from the licensing requirement?

-Imports of ozone depleting substances (ODS) and alternative substances (group HFC substances) is under the quota system.
-For group HFC substances quota start 1st January 2024.
-Procedure for quota system for import of the ozone depleting substances and alternative substances (group HFC substances) is prescribed by the Decree on ozone depleting substances and alternative substances ("Official Gazette of Montenegro“, no 079/21).
+Imports of ozone depleting substances (ODS) are under the quota system.
+Procedure for quota system for import of the ozone depleting substances are prescribed by the Decree on ozone depleting substances and alternative substances ("OG MNE", No.5/11).

 Q6.II.
 How is the size of the quotas determined: on a yearly, six-monthly or quarterly basis?
 Are there cases where the size of quota is determined on a yearly basis but licences are issued for imports on a six-monthly or quarterly basis?
 In the latter case, is it necessary for importers to apply for fresh licence on a six-monthly or quarterly basis?

-A quota for import of ozone depleting substances and alternative substances (group HFC substances) is determined on an annual basis and written application of importer for setting annual quota have to be submitted to the EPA not later than 1st December of the current year for the following year.
+A quota for import of ozone depleting substances is determined on an annual basis and written application of importer for setting annual quota have to be submitted to the NEPA not later than 1st December of the current year for the following year.
 The licences for import are issued for each import separately.

 Q6.III.
 Are licences allotted for certain goods partly or only to domestic producers of like goods?
 What steps are taken to ensure that licences allocated are actually used for imports?
 Are unused allocations added to quotas for a succeeding period?
 Are the names of importers to whom licences have been allocated made known to governments and export promotion bodies of exporting countries upon request?
 If not, for what reason?
 (Indicate products to which replies relate.)

 The licenses are not allotted for certain goods partly or only to domestic procedures of like goods.
-Legal person or entrepreneur performing the imports of ODS and alternative substances are obligated to submit proof to the EPA (Unified Customs Document of imported or exported amounts of ODS/ alternative substances for each issued permit) not later than three days after the performed import or export of such substances.
+Legal person or entrepreneur performing the imports of ODS are obligated to submit proof to the NEPA Unified Customs Document of imported or exported amounts of ODS for each issued permit, not later than three days after the performed import or export of such substances.
 Unused allocations are not added to quotas for the next year.
-Also, all issued licenses are published on the EPA web site.
+Also, all issued licences are published on the NEPA web site.

 Q6.IV.
 From the time of announcing the opening of quotas, as indicated in I above, what is the period of time allowed for the submission of applications for licences?